 The current ruler is King Hagan, brother of King Skarl I of Meridell.
 Brightvale existed as a kingdom before King Hagan came to the throne, but given that Skarl inherited the Meridell throne, it is unclear how Hagan came to be King of Brightvale.
 Hagan is not thought to have any children, though he does have a niece, Princess Roberta.
 Again, it is unknown exactly who she is the daughter of, as King Skarl is also not thought to have any children.
 Should King Hagan die, it is likely either Princess Roberta or King Skarl would inherit the throne.
 Hagan is thought to be a fair and just ruler, but sometimes he can be heavy handed, such as banning his country's team from the Altador Cup because they had not been reading enough.
 Sir Kaherdin's family are thought to have as much claim to the Brightvale throne as Hagan.

 There appears to be a unique academic law system within Brightvale, known as the Court of Knowledge.
 The King himself can bring charges against people there, but it is unknown if others can, and the King acts as judge in the Court.
 The Court, however, is dreaded by locals.
 Known charges that can be brought before the Court include 'insensitive handling of sensitive research' and 'prolonged studies with poor results'.
 These are not criminal charges in the normal sense.
-King Hagan reviews methodology and results, and passed judgement accordingly.
+King Hagan reviews methodology and results, and passes judgement accordingly.
+There are Committees that oversee some branches of the Court's processes, such as the Committee Against the Misuse of Educational Resources.
+The Committees help King Hagan come to a judgement.

 Very little is known about the history of Brightvale., but it is a very old location.
 It existed at least a millennium ago when Altador disappeared.
 It was presumably destroyed along with Meridell in the original timeline of Neopia, but then saved when Lisha and her friends altered history to stop the war with the Darigan Citadel in Years 4 and 6.